Review: Introduction to Recursive Programming

 Code Examples & Exercises

-The recursive version of matrix multiplication (Chapter 6.10) is really not efficient since there are 2 matrix allocations occured at each level of recursion.
-By simply removing the add_matrices_limits and use += instead of = in the base case, we do not have to allocate for the two temporary matrices.
+The recursive version of matrix multiplication (Chapter 6.10) is really not efficient since there are 2 matrix allocations occurred at each level of recursion.
+By simply removing the add_matrices_limits and using += instead of = in the base case, we do not have to allocate for the two temporary matrices.

 A quick benchmark shows a significant speedup: